 - Xiaomi Mi Band 7: The best affordable fitness tracker for women is the Xiaomi Mi Band 7.
 Though the company has since launched a Mi Band 8, it is not yet globally available.
 Meanwhile, the previous generation is incredibly cheap and punches well above what its weight (and price tag) would suggest.

 Apple Watch Series 9: The best smartwatch for women

-The Apple Watch Series 8 is the best smartwatch for women, and in our opinion, the best smartwatch in general.
-The device features a premium build and a bright AMOLED display with ample room for text and menus, plus unmatched third-party app support, and all the basic fitness tracking features you could need.
+The Apple Watch Series 9 is the best smartwatch for women, and in our opinion, the best smartwatch in general.
+The device features a premium build and a bright AMOLED display, plus unmatched third-party app support, and all the basic fitness tracking features you could need.
 It also packs a powerful S9 chipset that enables serious computing, including onboard Siri queries and Double Tap gesture controls.
 Throughout our Apple Watch Series 9 review, we found the device responsive, reliable, and seamlessly integrated with the iPhone.